Earnest Money With VA Loans

 • Strengthens relationship with seller: Offering earnest money shows the seller that you are willing to provide them with some level of protection in case the deal falls through.
 This can help establish a stronger relationship with the seller, potentially facilitating smoother negotiations and a more positive overall transaction experience.

-• Risk losing deposit: If you decide not to proceed with the home purchase for reasons not covered by the purchase agreement’s contingencies, you risk forfeiting your earnest money deposit.
-Carefully consider your commitment level before offering earnest money to minimize this risk.
+• Risk losing deposit: If you back out of the home purchase for reasons not covered by the contingencies in the purchase agreement—such as finding another home or changing your mind—you risk losing your earnest money deposit.

-• Funds must come directly from the buyer: The VA requires that the funds for the earnest money deposit come directly from you as the buyer.
-The source of these funds will be verified to ensure you have a personal financial investment in the transaction.
+• Funds must come directly from the buyer: The VA requires that earnest money deposits come directly from the buyer’s own funds.
+While some other loan types may allow deposits from alternative sources, VA loans emphasize that the money must be yours.
+Lenders will verify the source of the funds to ensure you have a personal financial investment in the transaction.

 • Limits offering power: Offering earnest money on one property restricts your ability to make multiple simultaneous offers on other potential properties.